 This page provides useful information about mobile technology in general.
 The mobile phone has evolved from a voice apparatus to a multi-functional device that offers increasingly sophisticated applications.
-No other device has come close to the sophistication, the versatility and the power of the mobile phone.
+No other device has come close to the sophistication, the versatility, and the power of the mobile phone.

+Whatever you call it in your neck of the woods – mobile phone, cell phone, cellphone, handset, handy phone, or any other variation of these, this gadget has changed how the world lives, works, and plays.
 Convergent technologies have now combined the mobile phone and various services – web, email, mobile TV, FM radio, card reader, camera, mobile computer, e-books, music player, voice recorder, flash drive, games, and GPS navigation, among others.

-Smartphones, Phablets and Tablets
+Smartphones, Phablets, and Tablets

 - Android OS

 - BlackBerry OS

 - Palm OS